jinheeleelv99/jinheeleelv99.github.io/_pages/about.md

 ---

 <p style="color: #007acc;">
-  I am now seeking a Ph.D. opportunity to work on machine learning, computer vision and AI for healthcare.
+  I am looking for a Ph.D. opportunity to work on machine learning, computer vision and AI for healthcare.
 </p>

 I am currently working as an AI engineer at a healthcare startup in Korea, focusing on AI solutions for human skin analysis.